-This adorable craft is perfect for spring or St. Patrick’s Day.
+This adorable craft is perfect for spring or St. Patrick's Day.
 It is easy for kids to make and they will love the fact that they can snack while making it.
 My favorite thing about it is that it helps kids work on many important skills while having fun.
 So settle in, and learn How to Make a Cereal Rainbow Craft with your child.
+If you enjoy this, check out our Scented Art.

 Please supervise your kids while doing any craft or activity.